dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Presentation/ReadMe.Presentation.md

 ## FastEndpoints

-FastEndpoints are the go to approach for organizing presentation layer with endpoints pattern.
+FastEndpoints organize presentation layer with endpoints pattern.
 They are add a significant performance boosts and provide multiple feature from out of the box.
 One of the advantage of FastEndpoitns over MinimalApi is the possibility to overwrite RequestDeserializer, which is not possible for MinialApi: